sujayalaspure/scaler-timer/readme.md

 - Automatically detects problem page and start the time.
 - Timer embedded inside Scaler page.
 No need to navigate anywhere
 - Play / Pause timer
+- Added Threshold time to solve a problem. (default: 45 minutes)

 ### Installation [Link](https://github.com/alaspuresujay/scaler-timer/wiki/Installation-Instructions)

 > **Note**:
 > As the extension is not published on Chrome store.
 You have to follow the developer steps to install it.

 - Download the repo to your computer and unzip it.
 - Open `chrome` and go to `chrome://extensions`